Asian Americans in arts and entertainment: 2000s

-Asian American and Canadian actress Grace Park having rose to fame on Battlestar Galactica and Edgemont (from Canada) is now a cast member of Hawaii Five-0.
+Asian American and Canadian actress Grace Park rose to fame on Battlestar Galactica and Edgemont (from Canada), and is now a cast member of Hawaii Five-0.

-Kal Penn was formerly a regular on the medical television series House M.D. in one of his best known roles and later recurred on How I Met Your Mother.
+Kal Penn was formerly a regular on the medical television series House M.D. in one of his best-known roles.
+He later had a recurring role on How I Met Your Mother.
 Asian American actress Charlyne Yi was also a regular on House, and was with the series from 2011 until it ended.

-Maggie Q, of Vietnamese, Polish and Irish descent, who first rose to fame in Hong Kong achieved international fame when she starred as the title role on the television series Nikita.
-She also has a regular role on the television series Designated Survivor.
+Maggie Q, of Vietnamese, Polish and Irish descent, who first rose to fame in Hong Kong, achieved international fame when she starred as the title role on the television series Nikita.
+She also has a in role on the series Designated Survivor.

 Mindy Kaling was the first South Asian American actor to be the series lead of a television show.

-Mindy Kaling has been a regular on the United States version of The Office since the beginning of the series in 2005 until 2012 and now is the series lead and creator of her own television series The Mindy Project which is also the very first U.S. television series starring a South Asian American series lead.
+Mindy Kaling was a regular on the United States version of The Office since the beginning of the series in 2005 until 2012.
+She was then the series lead and creator of her own television series, The Mindy Project, which is the first U.S. television series with a South Asian American lead.

-Aziz Ansari became the first Asian American actor to win a Golden Globe for acting in television.
+Aziz Ansari was the first Asian American actor to win a Golden Globe for acting in television.

 Aziz Ansari was a series regular on the NBC comedy television series Parks and Recreation.
-Ansari portrays the lead on his own television series Master of None.
-Ansari made history by becoming the first Asian American actor to win a Golden Globe for acting in television.
+He portrays the lead on his own series, Master of None.
+He made history by becoming the first Asian American actor to win a Golden Globe for acting in television.

-Parminder Nagra (British Asian) was featured as a cast member on the medical drama ER as Dr. Neela Rasgotra for five seasons from 2003 to 2009 all the way until the end of the series.
-She recently was a part of the cast of The Blacklist during the series' first season.
-Archie Panjabi (British Asian) starred in the acclaimed and very successful CBS television series The Good Wife.
+Parminder Nagra (British Asian) was featured as a cast member on the medical drama ER as Dr. Neela Rasgotra for five seasons, from 2003 to 2009, the end of the series.
+She appeared on The Blacklist during the series' first season.

+Archie Panjabi (British Asian) starred in the acclaimed CBS television series The Good Wife.

-Reiko Aylesworth was part of the cast of the television series 24.
-Sonja Sohn was a series regular on the entire run of the television series The Wire.
+Reiko Aylesworth was part of the cast of the series 24.

+Sonja Sohn was a series regular on the entire run of The Wire.

-Brenda Song is a Thai-Hmong American actress known to younger audiences for starring in several Disney Channel productions including The Suite Life of Zack & Cody, The Suite Life on Deck, Stuck in the Suburbs (2004) and Wendy Wu: Homecoming Warrior (2006).
+Brenda Song is a Thai-Hmong American actress known to younger audiences for starring in several Disney Channel productions, including The Suite Life of Zack & Cody, The Suite Life on Deck, Stuck in the Suburbs (2004), and Wendy Wu: Homecoming Warrior (2006).
 Ryan Potter first rose to prominence on the children's television series Supah Ninjas.